Rampant France thrash Korea in World Cup opener

 France had all the play, and thought they had doubled their lead after 27 minutes when Griedge Mbock Bathy slammed a volley home, only for the video assistant referee to rule it out for offside two minutes later.

-Wendie Renard made amends after 35 minutes, the powerful central defender thumping a header home for her 21st international goal.
+Renard made amends after 35 minutes, the powerful central defender thumping a header home for her 21st international goal.
 She added another headed goal to make it 3-0 on the stroke of halftime of what was rapidly becoming a non-contest.

 The Koreans were being outclassed in every department, and trudged off at the break having barely ventured out of their own half.

-Korea desperately scrambled to keep the French at bay - just - and with the result in no doubt French coach Corinne Diacre looked to preserve some of her star names for later action, taking Cascarino off in the 70th minute, replacing her with Valerie Gauvin; and replacing Amel Majri with fellow defender Eve Perisset four minutes later.
+Korea desperately scrambled to keep the French at bay - just - and with the result in no doubt French coach Diacre looked to preserve some of her star names for later action, taking Cascarino off in the 70th minute, replacing her with Valerie Gauvin; and replacing Amel Majri with fellow defender Eve Perisset four minutes later.

-Just as the Koreans thought they had somehow kept the French at bay for the second period, Henry added to the tally, slamming a right foot shot curling into the Korean net from the edge of the area for 4-0 and a fitting finale.
+Just as the Koreans thought they had somehow kept the French at bay for the second period, Henry added to the tally, slamming a right-foot shot curling into the Korean net from the edge of the area for 4-0 and a fitting finale.

 Norway take on Nigeria in the other Group A game in Reims on Saturday.